-We have placed the quota-share reinsurance with a pool of highly-rated (A or above) reinsurers for each underwriting year since 2011, ceding 33.33% each year.
+We have placed the quota-share reinsurance with a pool of highly-rated (A or above) reinsurers for each underwriting year since 2011 till 2018, ceding 33.33% each year.
+This cession is increased to 50% for 2019 driven by the AmTrust's strategy of protecting its longer tail risk.